degama01/TCDDMeth/README.md

 ## Reference Files
 ***

-All raw and processed data from our study used to derive the files for the analysis can be downloaded from [GEO](https://www.ncbi.nlm.nih.gov/geo/) and saved to ```./Reference Files/```.
+All raw and processed data from our study used to derive the files for the analysis can be downloaded from [GEO](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE154599) and saved to ```./Reference Files/```.
 They are not required to run the code included in this repository.

+## Supplementary Files
+***

+All supplementary files referenced in the manuscript can be downloaded from the Supplementary Files folder included in this repository.

 ## Analyses
 ***